Introduction to Database Development

 This module introduces database development and the key tasks that a database developer

 would typically perform.
-Also the most common tools (Management Studio and SQL Server Data Tools within Visual Studio) are introduced.
+Also the most common tools (Management Studio and SQL Server Data Tools within Visual

 - Introduction to the SQL Server Platform